 “It’s been amazing watching Matt.”

 While jogging up and down stairs in late July, Shupe was aware of the similar fervent preparations going on among MOSAiC participants from 17 countries.
+(Editor’s note: As of September 17, 2019, the number of countries participating is 19.)
 From October 2019 through October 2020, about 300 scientists and technicians will rotate in and out of the drift site, he says, ferried there by MOSAiC partner icebreakers.